October 2017 Monthly Update | The ALS Association Greater New York Chapter

 The arrival of Fall marks the completion of the 2017 outdoor event season for the Greater New York Chapter.
 Both the Walk to Defeat ALS program and Team ALS are wrapping up a year’s worth of meaningful and incredibly successful events.
 For Team ALS athletes, October also marks the home stretch after months of grueling training for the New York City Marathon, scheduled for November 5th!

 The Greater New York Chapter began their endurance program, Team ALS, in 2010 with just a few entries for the New York City Marathon.
 While the NYC Marathon has continued to be the premier event on the Team ALS calendar, the program has since grown and today includes numerous races ranging from a Triathlon to a mud run or local 5K’s.
-Through these races, Team ALS athletes are able to combine their passion for physical fitness with their commitment to raising awareness and finding a cure for ALS.
+Through these races, Team ALS athletes are able to combine their passion for physical fitness with their commitment to raising awareness and finding a cure

 Throughout 2017 alone, Team ALS members have participated in some incredible events including the United Airlines New York City Half Marathon, the Novo Nordisk New Jersey Marathon, the Panasonic NYC Triathlon, an Ironman Challenge, the Hamptons Marathon and of course, the upcoming TCS New York City Marathon.
 In total, approximately 70 athletes have come together this year raising nearly $175,000 to date, with contributions continuing to add up.